-Autonomy of the will is that property of it by which it is a law to itself (independently on any property of the objects of volition).
-The principle of autopomy then is: Always so to choose that the same volition shall comprehend the maxims of We cannot prove that this our choice as a universal law. practical rule is an imperative, i.e. that the will of every rational being is necessarily bound to it as a condition, by a mere analysis of the conceptions which occur in it, since it is a synthetical proposition (72); we must advance beyond the cognition of the objects to a critical examination of the subject, that is of the pure practical reason, for this synthetic proposition which commands apodictically must be capable of being cognised wholly a priori.
+Autonomy of the will is that property of it by which it is a law to itself (independently on any property of it by which it is a volition).
+The principle of autopomy then is: Always so to choose that the same volition shall comprehend the maxims of our choice as a universal law.
+We cannot prove that this practical rule is an imperative, i.e. that the will of every ra-tional being is necessarily bound to it as a condition, by a mere analysis of the conceptions which occur in it, since it is a synthetical proposition (72); we must advance beyond the cognition of the objects to a critical examination of the subject, that is of the pure practical reason, for this synthetic proposition which commands apodictically must be capable of being cognised wholly a priori.
 This matter, however, does not belong to the present section.
 But that the principle of autonomy in question is the sole principle of morals can be readily shown by mere analysis of the conceptions of morality.
 For by this analysis we find that its principle must be a categorical imperative, and that what this commands is neither more nor less than this very autonomy.